Our Guide to planning permission for garden buildings

 What is Permitted Development?

 Permitted development is building work that you can do to your home without needing planning permission.
-Only garden rooms or studios that have an “incidental” use can be built without planning permission.
+Only a garden office or studio that ha an “incidental” use can be built without planning permission.
 Incidental use can be loosely defined as things you don’t do in your main house.
-Hobbies are often viewed as incidental use, as are storage, gym and other occasional uses and even then, the building has to meet various constraints re size and position.
+Hobbies are often viewed as incidental use, as are storage, gym and other occasional uses and even then, the garden building has to meet various constraints re size and position.

 What does “incidental” mean?

 The meaning of “incidental” in planning permission legislation has never been accurately defined.
 Traditionally an “incidental” building is a garden shed, summer house or a greenhouse – a building that you will use ocasionally to perform tasks that you can’t perform in your house.

 If you build a general purpose garden office that you may sometimes use as a home office, most local authority planning departments will view this as “incidental”, but some won’t.
 So talk to your local planning department.